ferraric/Computational-Intelligence-Lab-2020/README.md

 For bagging, one needs to train multiple models with the option "do_bootstrap_sampling" set to true.
 Then proceed as described in the simple model averaging section.

 ### [Section to be named]
-For this section we used either data with or without unmatched parenthesis.
+For this section we used either data with or without unmatched parentheses.
 We differentiated what data we used for training and what for evaluation on the validation set.
 This in total results in 4 different possibilities.

-In a first step we trained a model with unmatched parenthesis in the training data, meaning on the regular data.
+In a first step we trained a model with unmatched parentheses in the training data, meaning on the original labeled dataset.
 For this the procedure is described above.
-Then we trained a model without unmatched parenthesis in the training data.
+Then we trained a model without unmatched parentheses in the training data.
 For that, set the config option "remove_rule_patterns" to true.

-Both those models should be evaluated on validation data with and without unmatched parenthesis.
+Both those models should be evaluated on validation data with and without unmatched parentheses.
 The validation data is saved in the corresponding model's checkpoint folder.
 Use the saved model to predict the tweets in this saved validation data, as is described at the beginning of the Reproduce Experiments section.

 [] Nessi: ab da hesch alli predicted validation files, chasch echt instruction vo da namal wiiter schribe und am schluss sege dass s ganze einisch für bert und einisch für bertweet sött gmacht werde?